About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 This sea-going reptile with terrestrial ancestors converged so strongly on fishes that it actually evolved a dorsal fin and tail in just the right place and with just the right hydrological design.
 The evolution of these forms was all the more remarkable because they evolved from nothing — the ancestral terrestrial reptile had no hump on its back or blade on its tail to act as a precursor.

 In the Cenozoic, sea-going mammals with terrestrial ancestors – dolphins and killer whales – also converged ‘on a dorsal fin and tail in just the right place and with just the right hydrological design’.
-But is the miraculous nature of these innovations ‘all the more remarkable because they evolved from nothing’?
-In the mouth of a scientist, evolution from nothing should be a scientifically well-founded inference, not an unfounded quasi-religious belief.
-Gould’s position is to believe that matter itself is a miracle-worker, the essentially pantheistic view of Epicurus, and one that the evidence does not support.
-‘Just the right place’ and ‘just the right hydro- logical design’ point to processes that were not accidental: to evolution by design, not ex nihilo.
+Did these ‘remarkable’ innovations really evolve from nothing?
+In the mind of a scientist, evolution from nothing should be a scientifically well-founded inference, not a quasi-religious presupposition.
+Gould’s position is to believe that matter itself is a miracle-worker, the essentially pantheistic view of Epicurus.
+Without that belief, ‘just the right place’ and ‘just the right hydrological design’ point to processes that were not accidental.

 The recolonisation story

 In performing extraordinary feats of adaptation ichthyosaurs were far from alone.
-Other reptiles that managed to adapt their terrestrial bodies to the demands of life at sea include mesosaurs, nothosaurs, pistosaurs, placodonts and thalattosaurs.
-One branch of the pistosaurs may have given rise to the plesiosaurs.
-Mosasaurs were a further group, originating from varanid lizards in the middle Cretaceous and evolving to become, by the end of the period, ferocious monsters up to 10 metres long.
+Other reptiles that adapted to life at sea include mesosaurs, nothosaurs, pistosaurs, placodonts and thalattosaurs.
+One branch of the pistosaurs gave rise to the plesiosaurs.
+Mosasaurs were a further group, originating from varanid lizards in the mid Cretaceous and evolving to become, by the end of the period, ferocious sea monsters up to 10 metres long.
+They too evolved streamlined forms, flippers, dorsal fins and a caudal fluke, the supporting vertebral column turned down into the lower lobe.

-The evolution of reptiles from terrestrial to marine is part of the story of recolonisation following an extinction event at the end of the Hadean.
-According to a tradition that parallels the geological record, the then land animals were all wiped out, all except a few representatives that were saved in a purpose-built, ocean-going ark.
-It was from them that the still convulsing earth was recolonised.
-The survivors were programmed to adapt to new environments, often in revolutionary ways.
-At the same time as some diapsids were exploring the sea, another group (the pterosaurs) was acquiring the ability to fly, as membranes developed between the digits and transformed their forearms into wings.
+The evolution of reptiles from terrestrial to marine is part of the story of recolonisation following global destruction and extinction before the start of the fossil record.
+All land animals were wiped out – all but the few pairs saved in the purpose-built, ocean-going lifeboat we know as the ark.
+It was from them that the ever changing earth was recolonised.
+The survivors were genetically pre-programmed to adapt to new environments, often in revolutionary ways.
+While some diapsids were exploring the sea, another group, the pterosaurs, was acquiring the ability to fly, as membranes developed between the digits and transformed their forearms into wings.
 Certain groups of mammal later underwent similar transformations, becoming whales, dolphins, manatees, seals, otters, moles, bats.
-One group of birds (penguins) gave up their ability to fly in return for an ability to swim, in the process colonising one of the coldest and most hostile places on Earth.
+One group of birds, the penguins, seemingly gave up the power of flight in return for an ability to swim, in the process colonising the coldest and most hostile continent on Earth.

-Where reptiles and mammals were concerned, the transition was invariably from land to sea – the opposite of the direction taken, in the Darwinian story, when fish became tetrapods.
-The evolution was horizontal, not vertical: from complex to complex, controlled by signalling and gene regulatory networks that were complex.
-In today’s world iguanas, snakes and turtles still testify to the remarkable ability of certain land reptiles to live off the sea.
+So far as reptiles and mammals are concerned, the transition was invariably from land to sea – the opposite of the direction taken, in the Darwinian story, when fish became tetrapods.
+The evolution was horizontal, not vertical: from complex to complex, controlled by signalling and regulatory networks in the genome.
+Nonetheless, by the end of the Mesozoic most of the marine reptiles had died out.
+Today only iguanas, snakes and turtles remain from that pioneering age.